astropy/photutils/docs/photutils/aperture.rst

 :meth:`~photutils.PixelAperture.to_mask` method that returns a list of `~photutils.ApertureMask` objects, one for each aperture position.
-The `~photutils.ApertureMask` object contains a cutout of the aperture mask and a slices object that provides the locations where the mask is to be applied.
+The `~photutils.ApertureMask` object contains a cutout of the aperture mask and a `~photutils.BoundingBox` object that provides the bounding box where the mask is to be applied.
 It also provides a :meth:`~photutils.ApertureMask.to_image` method to obtain an image of the mask in a 2D array of the given shape, a :meth:`~photutils.ApertureMask.cutout` method to create a cutout from